jpradocueva/comi/draft-ietf-core-comi.md

 future installations.
 Messages between devices need to be as small and infrequent as possible.
 The implementation complexity and runtime resources need to be as small as possible.

+This specification defines the transport bindings for the LwM2M messaging protocol used between the LwM2M Client, the LwM2M Bootstrap Server and with the LwM2M Server.
+Figure 1 shows the relationships between the transport bindings and the messaging protocol.
+In particular, this specification defines the following transport bindings:

+*   CoAP over UDP
+*   CoAP over DTLS over UDP
+*   CoAP over SMS
+*   CoAP over DTLS over SMS

 This draft describes the CoAP Management Interface which uses CoAP methods to access structured data defined in YANG {{RFC7950}}.
 This draft is